netdata/netdata-grafana-datasource-plugin/README.md

 >    `setup-demo-environment.sh remove`

 This script will:
+1. Spin up a grafana container without starting grafana itself
 1. Retrieve the latest available release of the Netdata datasource plugin
-2. Spin up a grafana container running on port `3000` that will allow installing  this unsigned plugin
-3. Install the Netdata datasource plugin in `/var/lib/grafana/plugins`
+1. Install the Netdata datasource plugin in /var/lib/grafana/plugins
-4. Start the container again
+1. Start grafana

 #### Manual step-by-step